-33 During short periods of time, risk and return may be negatively related.
-During 1957-65, securities with higher risk produced lower returns than low beta securities.
-[Malkiel, pp. 258-60] 34 The relationship between beta and return is essentially flat.
-Beta is not a good measure of the relationship between risk and
+32During short periods of time, risk and return may be negatively related.
+During 1957- 65, securities with higher risk produced lower returns than low beta securities [Malkiel, 1996, pp. 258-60].

-34 The relationship between beta and return is essentially flat.
-Beta is not a good measure of the relationship between risk and return.
-[Malkiel, pp. 267-8]
+33The relationship between beta and return is essentially flat.
+Beta is not a good measure of the relationship between risk and return [Malkiel, 1996, pp. 267-8].

-35 Predictions based on CAPM about expected returns both for individual stocks and for portfolios differ depending on the chosen market proxy.
-In effect, the CAPM approach is not operational because the true market proxy is unknown.
-[Malkiel, pp. 266-7]
+34Predictions based on CAPM about expected returns both for individual stocks and for portfolios differ depending on the chosen market proxy.
+In effect, the CAPM approach is not operational because the true market proxy is unknown [Malkiel, 1996, pp. 266-7].
+35The ratio of price to book value and market capitalization did a better job of predicting the structure of nonfinancial corporate share returns than beta during a 40-year period [Fama and French, 1992].
+Malkiel [1996, p.

-Malkiel [p.
 270] concludes from his survey that, "One's conclusions about the capital-asset pricing model and the usefulness of beta as a measure of risk depend very much on how you measure beta."
 This appears to be true of EFs too.
 The definition of efficiency is what is important here-perhaps more important because correct measurement requires precise definition.

 The choice of an optimization mechanism couched in terms of risk-return trade-off may not lead to wealth maximization.
-Under these pretenses one might wish to deploy a different optimization mechanism such as the one mentioned by Mulvey, et al [1999, p.
+Under these pretenses one might wish to deploy a different optimization mechanism, such as the one mentioned by Mulvey, et al. [1999, p.
 153] in which the optimization seeks to maximize utility.
-The choice of a particular utility function may be framed in terms of absolute risk aversion-negative exponential utility works in this regard.37 And, if the behavior of security prices does not have an observable stationary probability measure [Kane, 1999], utility approaches seem to be mandatory.
+The choice of a particular utility function may be framed in terms of absolute risk aversion-negative exponential utility works in this regard.36 And if the behavior of security prices does not have an observable stationary probability measure [Kane, 1999], utility approaches seem to be mandatory.

-The subject of what is optimal is controversial, and not apt to go away.
+The subject of what is optimal is controversial and not apt to go away.
 The use of optimization within hybrid models and generation of metrics by DFA models has many subtle manifestations.
 One is the choice of planning horizon.
 Michaud [1998, p.
-29] argues that investors with long-term investment objectives can avoid possible negative long-term consequences of mean-variance efficiency by limiting consideration to EF portfolios at or below some critical point.
-There is a parallel in our paper, in what we refer to as sampling error and its affect on the shape of the efficient surface.
+29] argues that investors with long-term investment objectives can avoid possible negative long-term consequences of meanvariance efficiency by limiting consideration to EF portfolios at or below some critical point.
+There is a parallel in our paper, in what we refer to as sampling error and its effect on the shape of the efficient surface.
 This surface appears to have properties at the lower risk-return areas of both lower dispersion, greater similarity in portfolio composition, and better on-frontier performance among different samples (either bootstrap or historic segment).